Video: Fibularis brevis muscle (3D)

-Functions and anatomy of the fibularis brevis muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the fibularis brevis muscle shown with 3D model animation.

 Meet Valerie – our favorite running track enthusiast.
 She loves exercising and is getting ready for her morning jog right now.
 You can see she's busy doing some ankle warm-up exercises which involve rolling her feet outwards like this.
 Today, we're going to explore a small muscle of the leg which is helping her to do this.
 But let's just say, if this particular muscle got its way all the time, we'd end up standing like this, which wouldn't be very useful for running, would it?
 In fact, I imagined it would probably cause quite a bit of pain.